-If you are looking at the supply chain management career path, consider an industrial distribution degree from the University of Alabama at Birmingham to develop the business and technical skills you need to thrive in your chosen field.
-Before learning about how this degree can help you succeed, you should learn more about supply chain management and if it is a right choice for you.
+If you are looking at a supply chain management career path, consider an industrial distribution degree from the University of Alabama at Birmingham.
+Develop the business and technical skills you need to thrive in your chosen field and prepare to join a hardworking world with other supply chain professionals.

 What is supply chain management?

 The supply chain is a critical business function for most organizations.
 Supply chain management is the oversight of goods and services as they move between businesses and locations, from start to finish and everything in between.

 An effective logistics management strategy is integral to boost client satisfaction, reduce overhead, and improve the financial position of most companies.
 A well-designed supply chain features savvy analytics, up-to-date technology, and collaboration at every step of the process.

 Supply and distribution systems have become far more complex and digitized in recent years due to advances in technology.
 With the implementation of things like cloud-based shipping and tracking software, the industry is in need of qualified workers who know their way around modern tech.
 As a result, organizations are hiring more knowledgeable and ambitious supply chain management professionals to help their products move more efficiently and solve key breakdowns in the delivery journey.